Affiliated PhD Programs:

 - writing program design and administration.

-Extending this course work, the dissertation topic chosen must substantially develop an issue related to the designated emphasis.
+Extending this course work, the dissertation topic chosen must substantially develop an issue related to the designated emphasis and to the PhD program in which the student is enrolled.